devputers/aadsso/README.md

     python manage.py migrate_schemas
     ```

 - make sure only use migrate_schemas when working with postgres database for multi tenant

-## Database Postgres Create Tenant / schemas
+## For Schemas / atabase Postgres Create Tenant / schemas and Custom User, Group

 1. Open a Python shell: